 5 min read

-But they're designed with different assumptions, and choosing the wrong one for your use case creates problems that compound over time — either in cost, in capability, or in the maintainability of the workflows you build.
+When comparing n8n vs Power Automate, both tools can automate workflows, both have hundreds of connectors, and both are used by serious businesses.
+But they are designed with different assumptions, and choosing the wrong one for your use case creates problems that compound over time: either in cost, in capability, or in the maintainability of the workflows you build.

-Here's how I actually think about the decision.
+Here is how I actually think about the decision.

 If your business runs on Microsoft 365, Power Automate has a real home-court advantage.

 SharePoint integration is native.
-Approvals, list triggers, document events — Power Automate handles these without any configuration overhead because it shares an identity layer with SharePoint.
+Approvals, list triggers, document events: Power Automate handles these without any configuration overhead because it shares an identity layer with SharePoint.
 SPFx components can trigger flows directly.
 Power Automate knows who the user is, what their role is, and what permissions they have, without you having to pass tokens around.

 Microsoft Teams approvals.
-The Adaptive Card approval experience in Teams is polished and built-in.
+The Adaptive Card approval experience in Teams is polished and built in.
 Users get an approval card in Teams, click Approve or Reject, and Power Automate handles the rest.
 Building something equivalent in n8n requires more assembly.

 No-code, truly.
 Power Automate's design surface is genuinely accessible to non-developers.
 If your goal is to empower a business user to build and maintain their own workflows without touching anything resembling code, Power Automate is easier to hand off.

 The Code node.
 This is n8n's biggest capability advantage.
 Mid-workflow, you can drop into a Code node and write JavaScript to transform data in ways that no visual connector can handle.
-Complex string parsing, custom business logic, building an API request payload with dynamic structure — you do it directly in code.
+Complex string parsing, custom business logic, building an API request payload with dynamic structure: you do it directly in code.

-Power Automate's "Run Script" actions exist, but they're scoped, harder to debug, and not available on every plan.
+Power Automate's Run Script actions exist, but they are scoped, harder to debug, and not available on every plan.

 Debugging is transparent.
-When an n8n workflow fails, you get the full execution log — every node's input and output, the exact error message, the specific record that failed.
+When an n8n workflow fails, you get the full execution log: every node's input and output, the exact error message, the specific record that failed.
 You can rerun individual nodes with the exact data that caused the failure.

 Power Automate's run history is significantly less useful.
 Error messages are often generic.
 Rerunning a failed flow reruns the whole thing from the beginning.